sh-rodro/sh-rodro/README.md

 ## Hi there 👋 Welcome to my GitHub!
 I'm <a href="https://sh-rodro.github.io">@sh-rodro</a>, hungry coder

-I live in Dhaka and studying Computer Science and Technology at Dhaka Polytechnic Institute.
+I live in Dhaka,Bangladesh and studying Computer Science and Technology at Dhaka Polytechnic Institute.

 ### 📁 aboutme.php